History Files

 Mesopotamian tablet containing names in Akkadian

-Ancient Mesopotamian names were always meaningful, and were therefore translatable into other languages, as with this tablet, which records a large number of exotic, non-Akkadian names in Akkadian
+Ancient Mesopotamian names were always meaningful, and therefore were translatable into other languages, as with this tablet which records a large number of exotic, non-Akkadian names in the Akkadian language

 c.1756 BC